filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     ```

    {{< alert >}}
-   Checking out `releases` will always checks out the latest stable release.
+   Checking out `releases` will always check out the latest stable release.
 If you need a specific release, specify a specific `<tag_or_release>`.
 For example: `git checkout v1.17.0`.
     {{< /alert >}}

 1. Remove any existing repositories.